Greenwolf/social_mapper/README.md

 A large run that needs to be split over multiple sessions due to time, the first run doing LinkedIn and Facebook, with the second resuming and filling in Twitter, Google Plus and Instagram: python social_mapper.py -f company -i "SpiderLabs" -m accurate -li -fb python social_mapper.py -f socialmapper -i ./SpiderLabs-social-mapper-linkedin-facebook.html -m accurate -tw -gp -ig

+A quick run (~5min) without facial recognition to generate a CSV full of names,email addresses,profiles and photo links from up to 1000 people pulled out of a LinkedIn company, where the email format is known to be "firstname.lastname". python social_mapper.py -f company -i "SpiderLabs" -m accurate -li -e "<first>.<last>@spiderlabs.com"
 ```

 ### Troubleshooting